andser91/otel-kafka-go/README.md

 ### Consumer
 The consumer needs to retrieve the instrumented context and create a new Span.
-The function extract take current context and the message and return an instrumented context and a new active Span
+The function "Extract" take current context and the message as parameters and return an instrumented context and a new active Span.

 Extract(ctx context.Context, message *kafka.Message) (context.Context, trace.Span)